Generating natural images with direct Patch Distributions Matching: Related work

-SINGAN and InGAN~\cite{SINGAN},\cite{INGAN} are both variants of GANs that are trained on a single image with a patch based discriminator.
+SINGAN and InGAN~\cite{SINGAN,INGAN} are both variants of GANs that are trained on a single image with a patch based discriminator.
 Thus they can be seen as approximately matching the distribution of patches in the generated image and the target image.
-Our approach directly optimizes the similarity between patch distributions in the two images, requires no training and provides superior quality results.
+Our approach directly optimizes the similarity between patch distributions in the two images, requires no training in the traditional sense, and provides superior quality results.
+More recently \cite{ConSinGAN}, \cite{OneShotGAN} were able to push the performance of SinGAN to match that of our method and that of GPNN but the train time are still orders of magnitude slower than our method.

 The Sliced Wasserstein Distance was used in a number of image generation tasks but it is most often used to estimate the distance between distributions of full images~\cite{PGGAN}.
 Thus~\cite{SWD_GAN} train a generative model by replacing the GAN objective with an SWD objective.
 In contrast, here our focus is on estimating the distance between two patch distributions and we have shown that an unbiased estimate of the distance between patch distributions in the two images can be estimated using a single convolution.